Filing an insurance claim can be a complicated and confusing process. Our goal at Chalmers is to make it as easy and straightforward as possible.

 You have every right to submit a claim and receive a formal coverage decision and/or payment for covered losses.
 However, there are some situations where you may not want to file a claim.
 Insurance policies are not designed to be “all inclusive” for every loss that could possibly occur.
 In some circumstances the damage may not have been caused by a covered event or the cost of repairs may not exceed the policy deductible.
 Policy holders should also be aware of the potential ramifications filing multiple claims can have, such as increased premium, loss of claim free discounts, and in certain circumstances even policy cancellation.
 If you are unsure whether filing a claim is the right choice for you, please call your agent to review how it may apply to your specific situation.

 We are so glad you asked.
-We have an article in our resource center that answers this question in depth.
+We have an article that answers this question in depth.